CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 7 - Parallax.md

 ```math
 SAH' - SCH = ASC
 ```
 Or in other words, the parallax in altitude is equal to the angle subtended by the radius of the Earth from $S$.
-Thus, maximum parallax is achieved when $S$ is at the local horizon $H'$, when $S$ subtends the whole radius of the Earth.
+It is evident therefore that maximum parallax is achieved when $S$ is at the local horizon $H'$, when $S$ subtends the whole radius of the Earth.
 This angle is called the *horizontal parallax*, and is maximum when the radius of the Earth $CA$ is the equatorial radius, in which case it is called the *equatorial horizontal parallax* (denoted by $\pi$).

 It is evident then, that:
 ```math